myngpog/twitter_coronavirus_EC/README.md

 # Twitter Coronavirus Analysis
 ### By My Nguyen for CSCI143 at CMC

 Brief Overview: Analysis of tweets to track '#coronavirus' for 2020.
+Made using twitter tweet data, python, and shell scripts.
+Made strictly in the shell.

 Number of times #coronavirus was tweeted vs Country Origin of tweet over 2020
 ![alt text](/output_plot_country.png)